1973 TAA Formula Ford Driver to Europe Series

 The 1973 TAA Formula Ford Driver to Europe Series was an Australian motor racing competition open to Formula Ford racing cars.

 It was the fourth annual Australian national series for Formula Fords.

-The series was won by John Leffler, driving a Bowin P4a and a Bowin P6F.
+The series, which was sponsored by TAA, was won by John Leffler, driving a Bowin P4a and a Bowin P6F.

 Schedule

 The series was contested over nine rounds.

+Points system

+Points were awarded on a 10-9-8-7-6-5-4-3-2-1 basis at each round.

+The worst results from one round in New South Wales and from one round in Victoria were dropped from each drivers final points score.

-Series results
+Series standings

-All cars were powered by 1.6 litre Ford engines.
+Note: All cars were powered by 1.6 litre Ford engines.

+Note: Only the top ten points-scorers are shown in the above table.